+All exploration activities, including the Peters Mine, have been suspended.
 The Peters property was undergoing an exploration program at a budgeted cost of approximately \$1.6 million.
-This program will be re-visited in Q3 2013 and a revised budget will be determined.
+Funding for this program has been suspended due to adverse market conditions.

-Guyana Goldfields Inc. ("Guyana Goldfields") has agreed to provide established logistical and geological support to Guyana Precious.
-Guyana Goldfields and the Company have signed an "Area of Influence" agreement that restricts Guyana Precious from participating in property acquisition and development within a defined area of Guyana Goldfield's exploration and development activities in Guyana.
+Guyana Goldfields Inc. ("Guyana Goldfields") has agreed to provide established logistical and geological support to GPM.
+Guyana Goldfields and the Company have signed an "Area of Influence" agreement that restricts GPM from participating in property acquisition and development within a defined area of Guyana Goldfield's exploration and development activities in Guyana.
 In addition, Guyana Goldfields will have a "Right of First Opportunity" to acquire advanced stage properties in which there is a defined resource.